cuba-platform/sample-library/README.md

+**ATTENTION!
+This sample is built for outdated platform version.
+See [sample-library-cuba7](https://github.com/cuba-platform/sample-library-cuba7) for the latest version.**

 # Library

 This is a showcase application which is developed to demonstrate the capabilities and features of both the CUBA Platform and the CUBA Studio.